codahale/belvedere/README.md

 belvedere dns-servers
 ```

-It's important that this be done before creating any apps, as creating an application involves provisioning a Google-managed TLS certificate.
+It's important this be done before creating any apps, as creating an application involves provisioning a Google-managed TLS certificate.
 In order for that provisioning to be successful, the hostname associated with the application (e.g. `my-app.cornbread.club`) must resolve to the load balancer's IP address.
 In order to do that, the domain registration needs to provide the servers listed via `dns-servers` as the DNS servers for that hostname.
 If this isn't the case when an application is created, the certificate will take much longer to provision.